ash-hashtag/gdsteam/README.md

 A GDExtension to use GodotSteam without compiling Godot for Godot 4 and latest

 ### How to Use
-download the compiled binaries and just place them in the res://addons folder before opening godot that means open godot to initialize project and close it, then place this "gdsteam" folder
+download the compiled binaries, extract them and just place the gdsteam folder in the res://addons folder before opening godot that means open godot to initialize project and close it, then place this "gdsteam" folder it should automatically work on start

 currently compiled version are for windows 64 bit only, but you can compile them on your own, if you know how to work with scons, I don't :)